olefriis/simplepvr/python/simplepvr/README.md

     mkdir /volume1/@appstore/.simplepvr
     cp /volume1/@appstore/simplepvr/python/simplepvr/etc/simplepvr.ini.example /volume1/@appstore/.simplepvr/simplepvr.ini

-    # Copy the simplepvr.ini example file from  a config file 'simplepvr.ini' and make the RECORDINGS_PATH setting point to the location on your Synology
+    # Edit /volume1/@appstore/.simplepvr/simplepvr.ini and set a proper path for 'recordings_path' setting.
-    # where the recordings will be stored.
+    # This setting controls where recorded programmes will be stored on your system.
     # The path should only be used for SimplePVR recordings.
 Either create a new share in the Synology Web interface,
     # or use a subfolder in an existing share.
+    # Also verify that the folder for storing the log file exists, if not, create it or edit the 'file' setting so it
+    # points to an existing folder
     #
-    echo "CONFIG_DIR=\"/volume1/@appstore/.simplepvr\"" > /volume1/@appstore/.simplepvr/simplepvr.cfg
-    echo "RECORDINGS_PATH=\"/volume1/MyRecordings\"" >> /volume1/@appstore/.simplepvr/simplepvr.cfg

     # Copy the startup script into place
-    cp /volume1/@appstore/simplepvr/python/simplepvr/etc/S99simplepvr /usr/local/etc/rc.d/S99simplepvr
+    cp /volume1/@appstore/simplepvr/python/simplepvr/etc/S99simplepvr /opt/etc/init.d/S99simplepvr
-    chmod u+x /usr/local/etc/rc.d/S99simplepvr
+    chmod u+x /opt/etc/init.d/S99simplepvr

-    # NOTE: S99simplepvr defaults to python2.7 - if you only have 2.6 you need to update the PYTHON_EXEC variable in
+    # NOTE: S99simplepvr defaults to python2.7 - if you have 2.6 you need to update the PYTHON_EXEC variable in
     # the script.

     # Start the daemon - this can take several minutes the first time as it will ask the HDHomerun to scan for channels.